ronaatxendit/martabacc.github.io/_posts/2020-1-30-pandora-delight.md

 Like the enjoyment when I find good food in somewhere fortuitous, and they actually worth it.

-When they don’t serve their looks, eye is easy to deceive.
+When they don’t serve their looks, eye is gullible.

 The spices, they fulfill each other.
 I sink myself in the flavor, astonished of their perfect combination, as they arrives in my taste buds.